14 Foolproof Proofreading Tips for Bloggers

 #4: If you hate to write, write about something you hate.
 If you hate to read, read about something you love.

 Sometimes it’s easier to write about something that gets your dander up, like politics.
-So, even though you may love writing within your current niche, as a writing exercise, choose a topic that frustrates you to no end and witness how easy it is to release the emotion onto paper.
+So, even though you may love writing within your current niche, as a writing exercise, choose a topic that frustrates you to no end and witness the ease of releasing emotion onto paper.

 Reading is different.
-I find reading easier when I genuinely love the subject matter.
-Since love is an attentive emotion, it tends to lead to longer periods of concentration.
+Reading is easier for me when I genuinely love the subject matter.
+Since love is an attentive emotion, it leads to longer periods of concentration.

 #5: Practice Proof–Love with other bloggers.